5 challenges awaiting Amazon’s new CEO

 Amazon has made changes since it started getting complaints, but its labor issues go well beyond the pandemic.

 At a warehouse in Alabama, workers are set to start voting this month if they want to join a union.
-It’s a threat to a company that has been successful so far at thwarting unionization efforts in the U.S. For its part, Amazon says it pays its workers at least $15, more than twice the minimum wage.
+It’s a threat to a company that has been successful at thwarting so far.
+For its part, Amazon says it pays its workers at least $15, more than twice the minimum wage.

 But regulators are watching.
-On Tuesday, the same day Bezos said he would step down, the U.S. Federal Trade Commission ordered Amazon to pay nearly $62 million for taking tips that were supposed to go to contracted delivery drivers.
+On Tuesday, the same day Bezos said he would step down, the U.S. Federal Trade Commission ordered Amazon to pay nearly $62 million for taking tips that were supposed to go to its delivery drivers.

-More scrutiny is likely now that Amazon is the second-largest private employer, just behind Walmart.
+More scrutiny is likely now that Amazon is the second-largest private employer, coming just behind Walmart.
 Last year alone, Amazon hired 500,000 people, bringing its total workforce to nearly 1.3 million.

 Amazon is known as a place to buy books or toothpaste.
 But it’s the behind-the-scenes Amazon Web Services business that’s making the most money for the company.

-AWS is still the No. 1 provider of cloud-computing services, but it faces growing competition, especially from Microsoft, which has aggressively sought to sell big contracts to businesses and governments.
-Last year, Amazon lost a multibillion-dollar contract with the U.S. government to Microsoft.
+AWS is still the No. 1 provider of cloud computing services, but faces growing competition, especially from Microsoft, which has aggressively sought to sell big contracts to businesses and governments.
+Last year, Amazon lost a multi-billion dollar contract with the U.S. government to Microsoft.
 Amazon is fighting that decision in court.

 The promotion of Jassy, 53, who hails from AWS, may be an indication of where Amazon sees its future growth.
 Last year, about 60% of Amazon’s total profit came from AWS.